Enjoy rugged coastline, panoramic views of the Northern Isles and the magical Maeshowe as you cycle through the west mainland of Orkney.....

 From Birsay head east through Swanney and Costa towards Evie (A966).
 This is quite a hilly section around the coast past Burgar Hill with the wind turbines on your right.
 The cyclist is rewarded with spectacular views of the island of Eynhallow, which is uninhabited, and across to the Isle of Rousay, the west coast of which has many remarkable ancient sites.

 In the village of Evie follow signs to the Broch of Gurness, a partially intact Iron Age broch, and beautiful Aikerness beach.
-Return back up to the main road, turn left and follow on about 2 miles down the road to Woodwick, where there are gallery/cafe facilities.
+Return back up to the main road, turn left and follow on about 2 miles down the road to Woodwick.

 Following the main road heading south through Rendall, take the right turn in the Norseman village to the Lyde Road.
 This short steep hill takes you into Harray with beautiful views from the top over much of the Mainland.

 At the junction with the main road turn left (A986) and head down hill past the local potter's workshop.
 About half a mile further along the main road turn off right - marked Stoneyhill.
 This is a quite rolling ride which includes a viewpoint across the Harray and Stenness Lochs to the hills of Hoy and a picnic area.
 At the end of this road, turn right onto the main road, again marked Stromness (A965), as far as Tormiston Mill, almost immediately on your left.
-From here you can walk across the road to Maeshowe, a magnificent 5000 year-old burial chamber with Viking runic graffitti.
+From here you can walk across the road to Maeshowe.
+This a magnificent 5000 year-old burial chamber with Viking runic graffitti can be seen if you book a guided tour in advance.
 From Maeshowe, Kirkwall lies 10 miles to the East, and Stromness 5 miles to the West.